-FRANKLIN, NH – Among the 5,000 people receiving primary health care services at Health First Family Health Center (Health First), the Community Health Center located in Franklin and Laconia, more than 30 percent have no health insurance and are ineligible for Medicaid or Medicare.
-Those patients depend on the sliding fee scale offered by Health First – and the health center’s ability to provide their care at a fraction of the cost.
-How that is possible, and will continue to be possible, was the topic of discussion our elected officials during their recent visits to Health First.
+FRANKLIN, NH – Among the 6,000 people receiving primary health care services at Health First Family Health Center (Health First), the Community Health Center located in Franklin and Laconia, more than 27 percent have no health insurance.
+However many may be eligible for Medicaid or Medicare, the new insurance market place or the new New Hampshire Health Protection Program.
+Those few patients who are not eligible for one of these programs depend on the sliding fee scale offered by Health First – and the health center’s ability to provide their care at a fraction of the cost.
+The changing face of options was a recent topic for meetings in the Twin rivers and Lakes region.

 “Community Health Centers were established 45 years ago so people can receive high quality health care regardless of insurance or financial circumstances,” Silverberg noted.
 “No one should jeopardize their health because they are embarrassed by their current circumstances.
 Financial arrangements with patients are made privately; clinicians and other staff are unaware of who has insurance and who doesn’t.
 Everyone is treated with the utmost care and respect.”

 Health First Family Care Center is a nonprofit Community Health Center with offices in Franklin and Laconia.
 New patients are welcome.
 Call (603) 934-0177 for more information or to make an appointment.